DrakeAxelrod/distributed-dentistimo-documentation/README.md

 The user-manager will be used in collaboration with other subsystems to perform tasks, although this subsystem will be limited to its abilities and responsibilities.

 The user manager handles the basic activities of users:
-_ Login
+Login
-_ Register
+Register
-_ Logout
+Logout
-_ Authentication when requested \* Retrieving user information when requested
+Authentication when requested and retrieving user information when requested

 The login feature is performed by a local check from the user-manager subsystem.
 The user authentication is stored in a middleware called Redux, and allows for efficient user authentication.

-### user stories / requirements
+### Requirements

 4.1 User Database:
-_Create MongoDB database
+Create MongoDB database
-_ The user object in the database should follow the user schema _The user schema should contain the following(with the possibility to add further things): - id (autogenerated/created manually) - email/username - password
+The user object in the database should follow the user schema The user schema should contain the following(with the possibility to add further things): - id (autogenerated/created manually) - email/username - password
-_ Basic routes: - login - register - logout - get user by id - get all users - filter on email/name

 In 4.1, we create a MongoDB database through Atlas, which primarily provides simplicity and reliability, due to us being able to share database servers and only require a connection string to connect and use the database.

 4.2 User Authentication Upon Request:
-_Check and verify user's credentials (when user is logging in): - email/username - password _ If no user account exists, return message to user and deny actions that requires an account.
+Check and verify user's credentials (when user is logging in): - email/username - password If no user account exists, return message to user and deny actions that requires an account.

 4.5 Create account:
-_User account created with POST
-_ User account adhere to schema
+User account adhere to schema

 ## Architectural drivers